 Race Day Nutrition

-A middle distance triathlon (or 70.3) is extremely demanding on the body.
+A long distance triathlon (or IRONMAN) is widely considered one of the most difficult one-day sporting events in the world.
 The correct nutrition strategy will help you get the most out of your race and you will enjoy it more but do you know what and when to eat and drink on race day?
-Getting your nutrition right can make all the difference to getting across the finish line and having fun, so check our our middle distance triathlon training plan to help you plan your nutrition strategy for the race.
+Getting your nutrition right can make all the difference to getting across the finish line and having fun, so check our our long distance triathlon race day nutrition plan to help you plan your nutrition strategy for the race.
 We recommend you try out your race day strategy in training too.

-- Energy Drink is a must for any long training session, especially your longer rides.
+- Energy Drink is a must for any long training session, and should be the go-to drink for race day.
 This scientifically formulated carbohydrate and electrolyte solution helps you sustain your performance and enhance your hydration during endurance exercise.
 Simply add the powder to your water bottle.

 - Energy Gel Caffeine is smooth with a light consistency, making it easy to have on the go.
 Same as Energy Gel, use this when you need an immediate energy boost – with an extra 30mg caffeine.